barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Key Findings
 --------------

 * Overall, black residents, and particularly young black male residents, were stopped at a rate well in excess of both the proportion of black residents living in DC and the proportion of reported crime committed by black residents.
 White residents were stopped at a rate lower than the analogous population and crime proportions.
-Each of Washington DC's 39 neighborhoods have distinct racial makeups, but these disproportionalities persist within all of them.
-MW: IS IT A PLURALITY, MAJORITY, OR ALL OF THEM?
+Each of Washington DC's 39 neighborhoods have distinct racial makeups, but these disproportionalities persist within a majority of neighborhoods.

 * There exists a strong linear relationship between a neighborhood's annual crime level and that neighborhood's stop and frisk level over the subsequent year.
 However, neighborhoods with higher black populations have a higher stop and frisk level than this relationship would suggest.
-Specifically, neighborhoods with the highest concentration of residents of color (90-100% residents of color) have, on average, ~47 more stop and frisk incidents per year compared to whitest neighborhoods (10-40% residents of color MW: OR SHOULD THIS BE 0-10%?) when crime is held constant.
+Specifically, neighborhoods with the highest concentration of residents of color (90-100% residents of color) have, on average, ~47 more stop and frisk incidents per year compared to whitest neighborhoods (0-40% residents of color) when crime is held constant.

-* Black residents were stopped at a rate 3 times higher than white residents across all DC neighborhoods when attempting to account for criminality by using the respective racial cohort's crime level over the previous year as an offset.
+* In 2016, black residents were stopped at a rate 3 times higher than white residents across all DC neighborhoods when attempting to account for criminality by using the respective racial cohort's crime level as an offset.
 The rate generally increases in neighborhoods with a lower proportion of black residents.

 * This analysis includes an [interactive map](https://rawgit.com/mahkah/dc_stop_and_frisk/master/index.html) and [neighborhood explorer application](https://dc-stop-frisk.herokuapp.com/) that enable users to look for trends and patterns not covered in this analysis.